samson84/asterisk-demo/readme.md

 #### Simple A-B call:
  1. Register an another local subscriber `6002@<asterisk_server_ip>` with `unsecurepassword` to a VoIP phone.
  2. Make a test call to extension `8000`.
- 3. Intitate a call from subscriber `6001` to `6002`.
+ 3. Initiate a call from subscriber `6001` to `6002`.
- 4. Check, that they can hear each other
+ 4. Check the 2 way speech path.

 #### Outbound call to 3rd party Voip call to SIP provider
  1. Check your registration credentials to a 3rd party provider in the `.env` file.